OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 The same was done for the style cost, the content cost weight, the style cost weight and the total cost.

 That allowed to reuse their graph nodes just by assigning new values to the corresponding variables.
-That was done intuitively in an attempt to cache what can be cached considering that initialization time at the moment was too long.
-That ended up to be a step in the right direction but a serious problem still remained.
+That was done intuitively in the attempt to cache what can be cached considering that the initialization time at the moment was too long.
+That ended up to be a step in the right direction, but a serious problem still remained.

 I also realized that a current session must not be created from scratch for each transfer but a single session can be reused.

 Everything seemed to be perfect, I deployed the application to a Google Cloud instance and started to test it more intensively.
-And then I faced out of memory errors.
-At first, I thought that it is just a peculiarity of Python/TensorFlow memory management and it can be solved just by increasing instance memory but that just postponed the error, not fixed it entirely.
+And then I faced "out of memory" errors.
+At first, I thought that it is just a peculiarity of the Python/TensorFlow memory management and it can be solved just by increasing the instance memory but that just postponed the error, not fixed it entirely.
 I looked at the TensorFlow process memory consumption and saw that it was steadily growing.

 Long story short, the reason was [leaking TensorFlow computation graph nodes, specifically assign nodes](https://github.com/tensorflow/tensorflow/issues/4151).

 Assign operation in TensorFlow is not like an assign operation from C++ or Python it is just another graph node.
-Using them to set variables to new inputs was adding new and new nodes to a graph that was causing out of memory errors.
+Using them to set variables to new inputs was adding new and new nodes to a graph that was causing "out of memory" errors.

-More accurately assign itself is not consuming memory, but [it implicitly creates a constant node with an assigning value](https://github.com/tensorflow/tensorflow/issues/2311).
+More accurately, the assign operation itself is not consuming memory, but [it implicitly creates a constant node with an assigning value](https://github.com/tensorflow/tensorflow/issues/2311).

 By the way, there is a nice way to validate if you program is free of such kind of bugs, by adding `tf.get_default_graph().finalize()` immediately before the training loop.
 It is not done automatically just because [it would break a huge amount of existing code](https://github.com/tensorflow/tensorflow/issues/2311#issuecomment-219524374).
 But maybe it would be a good thing...